 2. Healthcare Analytics / Data Architecture

 “Each area has unique challenges,” says Fulmer.
-“Healthcare analytics are similar to BI in the sense that data is constructed and routines are generated to develop predictive vs. reactive patient care outcomes.”
-Knowledge of healthcare operations, finance and patient care is essential.
+“Healthcare analytics is similar to BI in the sense that data is constructed and routines are generated to develop predictive vs. reactive patient care outcomes.”
+Knowledge of healthcare operations, finance, and patient care are essential.

 Annual salaries average $102,000-$110,000.

 3. Project/Program Management

 Hein references ComputerWorld’s 2013 Forecast survey of 334 IT executives, which shows that 40 percent plan to hire project and program managers.
 ICD-10 compliance requires effective project management, making this a critical role for healthcare IT providers.
 Fulmer says, “The most valuable project managers will have experience in the ongoing issues affecting HIT.”

 Program managers oversee a portfolio of projects, working side-by-side with project managers.
 “The program manager may be responsible for the overall change management, risk management and executive reporting,” says Fulmer.
 Hein points out that ICD-10 requirements for “a code set to document conditions and procedures that exist in every level of healthcare IT, means that even small hospitals have up to 40 projects required to become compliant.”

 ICD-10 is just one of many HIT challenges, and there is likely to be a growing demand for these roles in 2013.

 Average salaries for Project managers are $105,000 annually, while Program Managers make about $97,000 a year.